thingavu/learning_machines_group2/examples/group2/README.md

     - Train a robot to navigate an environment without collisions using the Deep Q-Network (DQN) reinforcement learning algorithm.
     - The robot's goal is to maximize its travel distance by selecting actions that allow it to move forward towards the “safest” space, avoiding obstacles.
     - The `arena_obstacles.ttt` scene is used to train the model.
-    - The `arena_obstacles_validation.ttt` scene is used to validate the trained model's performance.
+    - The `test_arena_obstacles.ttt` scene is used to test the trained model's performance.
     - During all the experiments, infrared sensor readings, states, actions and rewards are continuously collected and stored in `.csv` files.

 ### 3. Code for Assignment 2